FahrplanDatenGarten/pyhafas/docs/usage/get_started.rst

 Term    Meaning
 ======= =======
-profile Customization for each HaFAS deployment - Contains the endpoint, tokens and possible changes for the deployment FTPF    Abbreviation for `Friendly Public Transport Format <https://github.com/public-transport/friendly-public-transport-format/blob/master/spec/readme.md>`_ - Used as basis for returned data
+profile Customization for each HaFAS deployment - Contains the endpoint, tokens and possible changes for the deployment FPTF    Abbreviation for `Friendly Public Transport Format <https://github.com/public-transport/friendly-public-transport-format/blob/master/spec/readme.md>`_ - Used as basis for returned data
 ======= =======

 Installation